UPDATED: 2:00 p.m. ET, July 19, 2022

 Public health officials have said they need all hands on deck to promote the COVID-19 vaccine.
-But when those hands are attached to celebrities’ Twitter fingers, there’s no telling what kind of messages about the pandemic, let alone the vaccine, will be posted for their legions of loyal followers to heed blindly.
+But when those hands are attached to celebrities — and especially their Twitter fingers — there’s no telling what kind of messages about the pandemic, let alone the vaccine, will be posted for their legions of loyal followers to heed blindly.

 Athletes and entertainers who have millions of fans around the world have especially revealed themselves to be among the most outspoken when it comes to the COVID-19 vaccine.
 But it’s far from just limited to them, as there are Black politicians, public figures and celebrities who are equally doing their part to cast doubt on the vaccine, which public health officials say is crucial to bringing the pandemic under control.